jhckragh/magetool/README.txt

  * Python 2.6
  * lxml[3]

-On Ubuntu Linux you can install these dependencies through apt:
+On Ubuntu you can install these dependencies through apt:

     sudo apt-get install python2.6 python-lxml